 We accept the following English language qualifications at the grades specified:

-IELTS: total 7.0 (at least 6.5 in reading and listening, and 6.0 in all other sections)
+- IELTS Academic: total 7.0 with at least 6.5 in reading and listening, and 6.0 in all other components.

 Degrees taught and assessed in English